dbrg77/plate_scATAC-seq/README.md

 # A rapid and robust plate-based single cell ATAC-seq (scATAC-seq) method
 This repository contains codes for processing and analysing scATAC-seq data for our manuscript.
 Click [here](https://www.biorxiv.org/content/early/2018/04/27/309831) to read the preprint on bioarxiv.

+## Why bother?
+What's the point of this method?

+Here, I quote from the Dutch computer scientist [Edsger W. Dijkstra](https://en.wikiquote.org/wiki/Edsger_W._Dijkstra):

+> <b>Simplicity is prerequisite for reliability.</b>

 ## Usage

 Follow the notebook for the data analysis: